microsoft/FactoryOrchestrator/docs/docs/service-configuration.md

 # Additional details
 ## Network Access
 By default, the Factory Orchestrator service only allows client connections from the same device the service is running on (i.e. localhost only).
-However, service can be configured to allow connections from clients anywhere on your local network.
+However, service can be configured to allow connections from clients anywhere on your local network, by setting EnableNetworkAccess to "true" in your [appsettings.json file](#factory-orchestrator-service-configuration-using-appsettings.json).

 <b>
 <p align="center">⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠</p>